In this article: Learn which are the best companion plants for peppers to improve flavor, growth, and deter pests!

 All Brassicas: Peppers do not like being planted near brassicas.
 This includes broccoli, cauliflower, kale, brussels sprouts, and any others in this plant family.

 Potatoes: Although peppers grow well with other nightshades, such as tomatoes and eggplant, they should be kept away from potatoes.
 This prevents the spread of disease in your garden.
-Also be sure to keep at least 2 years between planting pepper and potatoes in the same bed.
+Also be sure to keep at least 2 years between planting pepper and potatoes in the same bed when you plan your crop rotation schedule.

 Once you have harvested your peppers, check out some of the following articles to learn how to store, use, and preserve your harvest!